Tartalomjegyzék

 7.2.

-At least 10 minutes before the game is scheduled to start, each head coach shall confirm his/her agreement with the names and corresponding numbers of his/her team members and the names of the head coach and first assistant coach by signing the scoresheet.
+At least 10 minutes before the game is scheduled to start, each head coach shall confirm the names and corresponding numbers of the team members and the names of the head coach and first assistant coach by signing the scoresheet.
 At the same time, the head coach shall indicate the 5 players to start the game.
 The head coach of team 'A' shall be the first to provide this information.

 7.3.